-T-Mobile made headlines a few years ago when they started offering free and unlimited international data, and text, and cheap international calls with most of their plans.
+T-Mobile made headlines a few years ago when it started offering free and unlimited international data, text, and cheap international calls with most of its plans.
 This made T-Mobile a very popular choice for budget travelers.

 Customers with Magenta and Magenta MAX plans get unlimited texting and data in 210+ countries and up to 5GB of 4G LTE data (unlimited 2G speeds thereafter).
 5GB of data is plenty for web browsing, e-mail, social media, and occasional use of certain features like GPS/maps.
 However, I wouldn’t stream video or music since that will quickly eat up your data.